francotel/francotel/README.md

 </p>

 ### About me
 <p align="left"> <samp>Hi, My name is Franco Navarro.
 I am a telecommunications engineering university student from the Pontificia Universidad Católica del Perú focused on the cloud computing and web services.
-Beside's infrastructure and programming building, I enjoy traveling and watching movies.
+Besides infrastructure and programming building, I enjoy traveling and watching movies.
 From very early on in my life, I started to fall in love with technology.
 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.

 <p align="left"> <samp>